DanSam5K/JavaScript-mini-projects/README.md

-# JavaScript-mini-projects using java script to implement small automate simple task
+# JavaScript-mini-projects using JavaScript to implement and automate simple task.